chris-jelly/anaplan_diff/docs/adr/002-anaplan-export-format-support.md

 - Confirming single-value-per-row structure

 ### Dimension Detection Strategy
-The `DimensionDetector` will identify dimensions using these heuristics:
+The `DimensionDetector` will identify dimensions using this structure:
-- **All columns except the last** are treated as potential dimensions
-- **Line Item Column**: First column is always a dimension (line item names)
+- **Line Item Column**: First column is ALWAYS the line item name from the module
-- **Dimension Columns**: Columns 2 through N-1 with categorical data
+- **Dimension Columns**: All columns between first and last are ALWAYS dimensions of the module
-- **Value Column**: Final column with numeric data
+- **Value Column**: Last column is ALWAYS the value for the associated line item

 ### Data Structure
 ```python